 The performance of several affine-invariant blob detectors, not including DoH or DoG blobs, were evaluated by Mikolajczyk et al. (2005).
-MSERs outperformed or matched other detectors at both speed and repeatability, however none were extractable in real-time.
+MSERs outperformed or matched other detectors at both speed and repeatability, however none were extractable at a sufficient rate for real-time use.
 The evaluation by Gil et al. (2009) included DoH, DoG and MSERs; these were found to have similar repeatability, but were outperformed by Harris corners.
-For robot positioning and localisation, the following properties are desirable: